Sahadar/tiny-deferred.js/README.md

 * Written with TDD
 * Compiled + gzipped weighs less than 1kB

+Why to use tiny-deferred?
+* You dont have to remember about .catch'ing errors - **this library is not catching JS errors!**

 ## Installation
 * download from Github
 * npm: `npm install tiny-deferred.js`